ismailnurudeen/MiniDB/README.md

 [![](https://jitpack.io/v/ElNuru247/MiniDB.svg)](https://jitpack.io/#ElNuru247/MiniDB)

 # MiniDB
-An Android Library that extends the capability of shared preferences and adding security
+An Android Library that extends the capability of shared preferences

 ## Setup
 - To use the library in your projects,follow the steps below;